apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-surrogate-webflow" %}

+{% include {{ version }}/surrogate-authentication-configuration.md %}

 ## Account Storage

 The following account stores may be configured and used to locate surrogates authorized for a particular user.

 ### Static

 Surrogate accounts may be defined statically in the CAS configuration.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#surrogate-authentication).
+{% include {{ version }}/static-accounts-surrogate-authentication-configuration.md %}

 ### JSON